 This scenario includes producers with unpriced shipments that did not leave the farm, or with mature crops that remained unharvested by April 15 due to loss of marketing channel, and which have not been and will not be sold.
 If your crop has been in storage, check with your FSA office for eligibility for this category.

 - Payments for this scenario are covered using CCC funds.
 Producers may submit a loss claim for compensation to assist with the purchase of materials and facilities required in connection with the production and marketing of agricultural commodities, and with the development of new and additional markets, marketing facilities, and uses for such commodities.

-- Payments are calculated as the sum of the quantity of harvested acres for eligible crops that did not leave the farm and mature crops that remained unharvested, multiplied by the pre-specified yield, as determined by AMS, and multiplied by the pre-specified payment rate as shown in column F of table 1.
+- Payments are calculated as the sum of the quantity of harvested acres for eligible crops that did not leave the farm and mature crops that remained unharvested, multiplied by a pre-specified payment rate per acre, as determined by AMS, as shown in column C of table 1.

-- For example, a farmer that could not harvest one-acre worth of tomatoes may receive a payment as high as $6,122.90, calculated as 1-acre x yield (using national average AMS yield per acre) x $ 0.07/lb.
+- For example, a farmer that could not harvest one-acre worth of tomatoes may receive a payment as high as $6,122.90.

 Calculation versus Actual Payment

 Payments are based on program eligibility and may vary due to changes in commodity data, producer eligibility, producer or member payment share, payment rates, factors, and payment limitation.
 Please look for the most current information at farmers.gov/cfap.